 Windows 10: Go to Settings > Update & Security > Troubleshoot.
 In the right-pane, select your Printer and click on Run the Troubleshooter.

-The problem can also be caused due to Bluetooth Support service being disabled on the computer.
+The problem could be due to Bluetooth Support service being disabled on the computer.

 1. Press Windows + R keys to open Run command.